Concordium/concordium.github.io/source/testnet/desktop-wallet/multisig-simple-transfer.rst

-.. _create-multisig-scheduled:
+.. _create-multisig:

 =====================================================================
-Create a scheduled multi-signature GTU transfer in the Desktop Wallet
+Create a multi-signature GTU transfer in the Desktop Wallet
 =====================================================================

 .. contents::